ngoqbrian/Obesity-Risk-Scoring-Enhancing-Health-Insurance-Plans/README.md

     Transportation: automobile, motorbike, bike, public transportation, or walking Obesity**: insufficient weight, normal weight, level I overweight, level II overweight, type I obesity, type 2 obesity, type 3 obesity; these categories are listed from lowest to highest body fat

-**Note: I will refer to these categories as “weight classifications” and “body fat levels”, but they are not determined solely by one’s weight or body fat level.

-Given these attributes, I approached this project with the goal of trying to find the answers to the following questions:

-    As the makeup of respondents is important to the conclusions derived from this dataset, what kinds of characteristics do the people in this dataset have?
-    Can BMI be used as a quantitative substitute for the qualitative weight classification category?
-    Which eating habit and physical condition variables are most related to obesity levels?
-This question has many subquestions related to individual variables and groups of variables.